 We decided to forego a breakfast casserole in order to create a unique brunch menu.
 However, we also want you to enjoy your own party without spending the entire time in the kitchen.
 Check out these beauties- you won’t believe how easy they are!
 Grab your muffin pans, press a slice of ham in the bottom of each cup, crack an egg over the ham, sprinkle with salt and pepper and they’re ready for the oven.
 Garnish with chives, basil or other fresh herbs once they’re cooked.

 A good brunch should have some savory items to balance out all the sweets.
-Try these prosciutto wrapped asparagus spears for your next party.
-They can be prepped a day ahead, and then broiled the morning of your shower.
+Try these prosciutto caprese kebabs.
+They can be prepped a day ahead, and then drizzled with the balsamic glaze the morning of your shower.
 They taste great and look great too!

-Make-it-yourself food bars are all the rage these days.
-We don’t suggest having more than one at your event because you don’t want guests to feel like they’re cooking their own meal.
 For a breakfast or brunch event, we like the idea of a Yogurt Parfait Bar.
-Serve plain yogurt with lots of toppings: fresh and dried fruit, nuts, granola, coconut, and honey, fruit syrups or jams to sweeten the yogurt.
+Serve plain yogurt with lots of toppings: fresh and dried fruit, nuts, granola, coconut, mini chocolate chips and honey, fruit syrups or jams to sweeten the yogurt.
 Cut up all the fruit the night before your party.
 Homemade granola is quite simple and can be made weeks in advance if stored in an airtight container.
 (It also makes a great party favor for your guests!)
 Check out these recipes if you need some granola inspiration!

 Now that you’ve got the menu planned, let’s focus on the décor.
-When it comes to centerpieces for you shower, we’ve found some effortless arrangements that anyone can create.
-Potted flowers and herbs are an inexpensive way to decorate your tables.
+Whether you have a specific more elaborate theme or have decided to go with a simple classic gathering, flowers are the easiest way to decorate.
 An added bonus is that your centerpieces can double as prizes or take home favors for your guests.